-Mortgages must be executed by deed in front of a Notary Public and must be filed (iscritta) with the relevant Real Estate Register in order to be validly established.
-Judicial awards and orders of payment issued by a court entitle the creditor to establish a mortgage over the properties of the debtor (ipoteca giudiziale).
-Establishment of the mortgage will be valid upon filing with the Real Estate Register.
+Mortgages must be executed by deed in front of a Notary Public and must be filed (iscritta) with the relevant land registry in order to be validly established.

+Judicial awards and orders of payment issued by a Court entitle the creditor to establish a mortgage over the properties of the debtor (ipoteca giudiziale).
+Establishment of the mortgage will be validly completed upon filing with the land registry.